OpenMoonRay/openmoonray-docs/docs/moonray/maps/UsdTransform2d.md

   default: [ 1, 1, 1 ]

-  This input provides the data.
-It is usually connected to a UsdPrimvarReader_float2 that will provide the data.
+  <p>This input provides the data.
+It is usually connected to a UsdPrimvarReader_float2 that will provide the data.<\p>

   <h3>rotation</h3>